 When do solar farms need a substation vs a transformer?

 Transformers step up voltage in small—to medium-sized solar farms to connect to local distribution grids.
 Large-scale solar farms require substations to provide additional protection and control and step up voltage for high-voltage transmission.
-Substations are essential when connecting solar farms to the high-voltage transmission network.
+Solar farm substations are essential when connecting solar farms to the high-voltage transmission network.

 What is the point of interconnection for solar?